 Rich mindsets save, save, save.
 They save 10% to 20% of their net income every year.
 The rich are intentional.
 They don’t put off saving for the future.
 They start saving with every paycheck, and they choose not to splurge so they can make that next 15 percent contribution to retirement.

-They don’t say they’ll pay off debt later.
-They create a plan to pay down debt and follow it, month after month, until they’re debt free.
+They don’t say they’ll pay off the debt later.
+They create a plan to pay down debt and follow it, month after month until they’re debt-free.
 According to “The Millionaire Next Door” and Chris Hogan’s follow-up book “Everyday Millionaires”, most millionaires by net worth either follow a budget or deliberately send a set percentage to savings and live off the rest.